Linuxbrew/brew/docs/Acceptable-Formulae.md

 Some formulae should not go in [homebrew/core](https://github.com/Homebrew/homebrew-core).
-But there are additional [Interesting Taps & Forks](Interesting-Taps-&-Forks.md) and anyone can start their own!
+But there are additional [Interesting Taps and Forks](Interesting-Taps-and-Forks.md) and anyone can start their own!

 ### Dupes in `homebrew/core`